 Before we enter the escalation of the claim settlement procedure as it is laid down in the contract we always try to negotiate with the involved parties in order to find the most feasible solution.
 This negotiation needs a strategy which we only can prepare after obtaining a clear understanding of the underlying contracts with their possible interpretations and the available records.
 The claim strategy depends on our answers to the following questions:

 Good project claim management requires good project documentation.
 As soon as we collect all the relevant material of a claim case we need to file that material together with all the other project relevant documents.
-Even in case we decide not to pursue an “aggressive” claim strategy we need to inform the other involved parties of our view of any potential claim case, usually as required by the ruling contracts, i.e. in writing.
+Even in case we decide not to pursue an “aggressive” claim strategy we need to inform the other involved parties of our view of any potential claim case, usually as required by the ruling contracts, i.e. in writing and within agreed deadlines.
 Best practice content of such a letter or folder is

 For the actual claim negotiation and further escalation we prepare a presentation of the whole case that helps all involved parties to get a clear overview.